Majors & Minors in the Department of Food Science

 What types of jobs do Food Scientists have?

 Food scientists have many career paths such as product development, research and development, quality assurance, food safety, food law, food policy, food supply chain, procurement, sales, and more!
 Some of our bachelor's dgree graduates continue their education and pursue medical school, law school, or business school.
 Check out the Purdue Food Science Careers in Food Science page for more information about food science jobs, salary, alumni profiles.
-You can also contact Purdue Food Science Careers Coordinator, Laurie Van Keppel, Lswift@purdue.edu.
+You can also contact Purdue Department of Food Science Careers Coordinator, Laurie Van Keppel, Lswift@purdue.edu.

 Are Food Scientists in demand in the job market?